#TogetherWeLead in 2025

 #TogetherWeLead with policy-makers

 Leadership is more than words: it needs resources to back it up.
 That’s why Canada’s Budget 2025 must be a #BudgetForLeadership.
 People in Canada strongly support global collaboration, and through transformative investments in health, education, and nutrition, Canada can foster sustainable development.
-We urge the government to increase the International Assistance Envelope by $650 million annually over the next four years, with a $720 million investment in Gavi, the Vaccine Alliance, and $750 million over 5 years to fight global hunger and malnutrition at the Nutrition for Growth Summit.

 #TogetherWeLead with global partnerships and innovators

 The Global Fund to Fight AIDS, Tuberculosis, and Malaria has made significant progress in reducing deaths from the world’s deadliest infectious diseases.
 Since 2002, the partnership has reduced the combined death rate from AIDS, TB, and malaria by 61%.
 However, much more remains to be done.
-Canada must reinvest in this lifesaving initiative by strengthening health and community systems, addressing the impacts of current global crises on health programs, and advancing human rights and gender equality.
+Canada must reinvest ambitiously in this lifesaving initiative by strengthening health and community systems, addressing the impacts of current global crises on health programs, and advancing human rights and gender equality.
 This includes breaking down barriers to healthcare and ensuring access to lifesaving care for those who need it most.

 #TogetherWeLead with world leaders

 Canada has been a global leader in driving global impact, notably during the G7 and G20.
 With Canada’s G7 presidency this year, we have an opportunity to strengthen our leadership and expand its commitment to quality education for those living in emergencies.
 By using this opportunity to drive investment and results, Canada can catalyze global momentum to prevent violence, promote gender equality, and build a more peaceful and secure world for future generations.
 In an increasingly unstable world, with heightened polarization and conflict, education is the key to unlocking a more peaceful, prosperous future or all.
-That is why when we host the G7 in 2025, we must drive global leadership through investment in global education to ensure children have the tools to heal, hope, and rebuild, fostering the skills needed to break cycles of conflict and poverty.
+That is why when we host the G7 this year, we must drive global leadership through investment in global education to ensure children have the tools to heal, hope, and rebuild, fostering the skills needed to break cycles of conflict and poverty.

 #TogetherWeLead with communities